hugooconnor/helping-hand/COPY.md

 #Resources;

 Helping Hand is intended to compliment, rather than replace, existing mental health care systems.
 If you are a mental health services provider and wish to be listed here, please contact {helping hand listing email}

+#Privacy;

+We're asking you to not trust us with any private data, please don't give us any if you can avoid it.
+We'll do our best to keep your data safe but make no warranties.
+After all, we're using a database with MONG in it's name.
+Your best option is to create a codename for yourself.
+Access this site through TOR, see https://www.torproject.org/

 {insert links to mental health info}